Visit Stonehenge – The Essential Visitors Travel Guide

 Can people just walk up and touch the stones?

-Unfortunately, since 1977 the public can no longer walk up and touch the Stones.
-Because of the number of people that visit this famous English Heritage site, the decision was taken to put a 10-meter barrier around the Stones for most visitors; however, there are private access tours that do allow small groups to get up close to the Stones.
+Unfortunately, since 1977, the public can no longer walk up and touch the Stones.
+Due to the high number of visitors, a 10-meter barrier has been placed around the Stones for most visitors.
+However, private access tours are available, allowing small groups to get up close to the Stones.

-This all depends on how much detail you like to go into when visiting attractions.
-Some people are happy to get in, jump on the shuttle bus and spend some 20 minutes seeing the Stones and a quick wander around the visitor centre, and they are out in between 45 minutes and an hour.
-Other visitors will want to take their time to wander around the Stones and immerse themselves in the visitor centre and usually between this have a break for food and drink, so you would be looking at 2 to 3 hours.
+The time you spend depends on how much detail you like to explore.
+Some visitors are content with a quick visit: taking the shuttle bus, spending about 20 minutes at the Stones, and a brief look around the visitor centre, finishing in 45 minutes to an hour.
+Others prefer to take their time, wandering around the Stones, immersing themselves in the visitor centre, and taking breaks for food and drink, which can take 2 to 3 hours.

 The World Heritage Site of Woodhenge near Stonehenge.